 The Audit Committee directs the auditing activities of the Company's internal auditors and outside public accounting firm and approves the services of the outside public accounting firm.
 The Audit Committee consists of Messrs.
 John L. Cook, Gilbert A. Fuller, H. Craig Moody, and Norman G. Wilbur (Chairman of the committee).
-During 2019, the Audit Committee met on three occasions.
+During 2020, the Audit Committee met on three occasions.

 The Compensation Committee is responsible for recommending to the Board of Directors for approval the annual compensation of each executive officer of the Company and the executive officers of the Company's subsidiaries, developing policy in the areas of compensation and fringe benefits, contributions under the Employee Stock Ownership Plan, contributions under the 401(k) Retirement Savings Plans, Non-Qualified Deferred Compensation Plan, granting of options under the stock option plans, and creating other employee compensation plans.
 The Compensation Committee consists of Messrs.
 John L. Cook, Gilbert A. Fuller, Robert G. Hunter, M.D., H. Craig Moody, and Norman G. Wilbur (Chairman of the Committee).
-During 2019, the Compensation Committee met on two occasions.
+The Compensation Committee is composed solely of independent directors, as defined in the listing standards of The Nasdaq Stock Market.
+During 2020, the Compensation Committee met on two occasions.

 The Executive Committee reviews Company policy, major investment activities and other pertinent transactions of the Company.
 The Executive Committee consists of Messrs.
 Gilbert A. Fuller, H. Craig Moody, S. Andrew Quist, and Scott M. Quist (Chairman of the committee).
-During 2019, the Executive Committee met on one occasion.
+During 2020, the Executive Committee met on one occasion.

 The Nominating and Corporate Governance Committee identifies individuals qualified to become Board members consistent with the criteria approved by the Board, recommends to the Board the persons to be nominated by the Board for election as directors at a meeting of stockholders, and develops and recommends to the Board a set of corporate governance principles.
 The Nominating and Corporate Governance Committee consists of Messrs.
 John L. Cook, Gilbert A. Fuller, Robert G. Hunter, M.D., H. Craig Moody (Chairman of the committee), and Norman G. Wilbur.
-The Nominating and

-Corporate Governance Committee is composed solely of independent directors, as defined in the listing standards of The Nasdaq Stock Market.
-During 2019, the Nominating and Corporate Governance Committee met on two occasions.
+The Nominating and Corporate Governance Committee is composed solely of independent directors, as defined in the listing standards of The Nasdaq Stock Market.
+During 2020, the Nominating and Corporate Governance Committee met on two occasions.